mnot/I-D/best/draft.md

 # Binary Structured Types {#types}

-This section defines a binary serialisation for the Structured Header Types defined in {{!I-D.ietf-httpbis-header-structure}}.
+This section defines a binary serialisation for each of the Structured Header Types defined in {{!I-D.ietf-httpbis-header-structure}}.

 Every Binary Structured Type starts with a 6-bit type field that defines the format of its payload: